Glinek/IRB1100-Project/README.md

   <img src="https://img.shields.io/badge/Made_By-Szymon_Glinka-blue">
 </p>

+### This repo has been archived.
+No longer have time to maintain it.

 ## IRB1100 Model for my school robots
 This repository contains RobotStudio Project that has semi-accurate model of my school's IRB1100 educational setup.
 ### Tools and credits